Phoenix Indian School: New park

 The school's campus and buildings, after its 1990 closure, sat vacant for several years.
 The city of Phoenix obtained the land in 1996 in a land exchange that involved the Barron Collier Company and the federal government.
 Barron Collier established a $35 million trust fund for Native American children, and the city converted the campus into Steele Indian School Park, which opened in 2001.

 The three NRHP-listed buildings and large pond make up its landmark core.
 The park's design pays homage to the site's Native American history.
 Many of the design elements reflect Native American concepts of life, earth and the universe.

 The 75 acre park includes the 2.5 acre Bird Lake, the outdoor amphitheater with seating for 1,500 people, the 15 acre Entry Garden featuring desert native plants and Native American poems in the ramps, the 30 acre Phoenix Green shady oasis area with meandering walkways, and a 15 acre neighborhood park with recreation, sports, and picnicking features.

+The Phoenix Indian School Preservation Coalition, co-chaired by Jean Chaudhuri and Lenny Foster, gathered support from 18 of 21 tribes in Arizona for the specific purpose of encouraging certain design features in the development of the park.
+Jean, along with John Lewis (Inter-tribal President), Arlo Nau (President - Native American Heritage Society), Tom Amiotte (President - Native American Viet Nam Veterans) presented their concepts and ideas to Mayor Paul Johnson and members of his staff in early 1991.
+This group was active in every public meeting regarding the development of the property, supporting the inclusion of cultural and historical significance in the site plan.
+No mention of the group or its efforts appeared in the public media or final documentation of the story of how the park was developed.
+Jean passed in 1998.
+The park opened in November 2001.